yochaigal/kettlewright/README.md

        mkdir -p ~/docker/kettlewright/instance

-2. Create a file called `.env` and populate it with the following:
+2. Create a file in ~/docker/kettlewright/ called `.env` and populate it with the following:

        BASE_URL=http://127.0.0.1
        SECRET_KEY=[unique string]